ecommerceberlin/ecommerceberlin.com/texts/cfp-data.md

 but first they have to submit a presentation and register as a Contest participant at the Fair’s website, providing the following personal data:

 * email address,
-* first name,
+* contact person’s and speaker’s first name,
-* last name,
+* contact person’s and speaker’s last name,
-* telephone no,
+* telephone number,
-* brand name,
-* name of the speaker,
+* brand name and job titles,
-* presentation proposition title
+* presentation proposition title and description.

 Provision of personal data is voluntary.
 However, unless they are provided, it will be impossible to take a part in Contest.